 The monitoring of sand and gravel extraction consists of two parts:

-Unannounced inspections at sea or in ports are also possible.
+Unannounced inspections at sea or in port are also possible.

-On the basis of the registers, the automatic registration system and the AIS data, the activity is mapped and monitored.
+Based on the application, the automatic recording system, and the AIS data, the activity is mapped and monitored.

 Extraction areas: mined volumes in million m³ per sandbank (zone) based on the data from the registers.